-The US owners of Canadian conservation lands who donate to American Friends want to ensure that future generations can experience and enjoy their special properties.
+The US owners of Canadian conservation lands who donate to American Friends of Canadian Conservation want to ensure that future generations can experience and enjoy their special properties.
 Donors are often part of a multi-generational tradition that has kept their property in a largely natural condition.
-They give some or all of their land, or conservation easement, to American Friends to protect it in perpetuity through stewardship by a qualified, local Canadian partner.
+They give some or all of their land, or conservation easement, to American Friends of Canadian Conservation to protect it in perpetuity through stewardship by a qualified, local Canadian partner.
 Refer to our Fact Sheet for Potential Donors of Land and Conservation Easements for additional information..

 American Friends’ Canadian partners evaluate the ecological significance of each potential land or easement gift.
 We work together to assess what features ought to be protected, and how best to achieve the landowners’ conservation and financial objectives.
 Our Fact Sheet for Land Conservation Organizations is a primer on protecting Canadian land owned by US taxpayers.